whyboris/utilitarianism.net/content/objections-to-utilitarianism/special-obligations.md

 date: 2022-08-08T10:08:51-04:00
 type: "page"
 draft: false
-menu: "objections"
+menu: ["objections"]
 weight: 7
+page: 7
 ---

 {{< TOC >}}

 [Impartiality](/types-of-utilitarianism#impartiality-and-the-equal-consideration-of-interests) is clearly important within institutional contexts, where we want judges, policy-makers, and other civic actors to make fair and unbiased decisions.
 But a striking feature of utilitarianism is that it does not restrict impartiality to just those special contexts.
 It holds that, fundamentally, all individuals are _always_ deserving of receiving full and equal consideration.
 This starkly conflicts with much of our ordinary decision-making, as in everyday life we would not usually think twice about prioritizing our friends and loved ones over total strangers.
 Indeed, many would think it outright _wrong_ for a parent to fail to prioritize the needs of their own children.
 It is usually thought that certain relationships, like parenthood or guardianship, give rise to _special obligations_ to protect those who fall under our care.
 If utilitarianism denied this, for example by recommending that parents neglect their own children in order to save a larger number of strangers, that could seem to count seriously against the theory.
 In this article, we explore this _special obligations objection_ against utilitarianism.

 ## Accommodating the Intuition